 Her interest in direction was sparked whilst studying theatre and film, leading her to explore a career in creative research and advertising.
 The experience gave her a solid foundation in commercial filmmaking, making the transition to directing a natural one.

 Nicole worked with numerous local brands as part of the directorial duo PHI before embarking on a solo career.
 Since then, she has directed a number of international commercials in her own right including Singapore Airlines, Samsung, The Economist and American Airlines.

 Now an established young director with a clear directorial vision, Nicole applies her imaginative storytelling to a wide variety of creative projects.

 Terence Neale is a director, born and raised in Johannesburg, who has established himself as a distinctive voice in commercial and music video direction.

 In 2017, he became the first ever South African director to win a Grand Prix at the Cannes Lions for the adidas commercial ‘Original Is Never Finished’.
-The spot also received accolades from D&AD, One Show, Webby, and the AICP.
-The bold and controversial campaign features sport and pop culture icons, Kareem Abdul-Jabar, Mark Gonzalez, and Snoop Dogg, as well as influencers Petra Collins and Dev Hynes.
-It followed on from the ‘Your Future Is Not Mine’ adidas campaign, that Creativity aptly titled as an ‘anthem to individuality and defiance’.
-Marked by an unconventional dystopian perspective, Terence offered a fresh approach to the treatment of streetwear brands, setting the benchmark for others to follow.
+Marked by an unconventional dystopian perspective, Terence offered a fresh and subversive treatment of streetwear brands unlike what had come before.
+The trilogy of films followed on from the ‘Your Future Is Not Mine’ campaign, that Creativity aptly titled as an ‘anthem to individuality and defiance’.

 His latest work epitomizes his talent as a visual storyteller, top performance director, and great collaborator, with the ability to find the right approach for every project.